sfo-initiative/sfo-initiative.netlify.app/content/posts/Phd-in-differential-geometry.md

 Copies of degrees / university transcripts or a list of all master courses taken (including grades, when available).
 There is no deadline, however it is recommended to apply before 31.05.2023.
 Applications will be considered on a rolling basis.

 Further information available via the following click here!
-[Link] (/src/ geometry.ulb.ac.be, haydys.net, home.mathematik.uni-freiburg.de/goette)
+[Link] (/src/geometry.ulb.ac.be,haydys.net,home.mathematik.uni-freiburg.de/goette)
  If you have any questions about the position, please contact Andriy Haydys.